Olympus E-P3 Comparison Review

 Yes, the camera can indeed use UHS-I cards (data transfer speed of up to 104 MB/s).

-Which battery does the E-P3 use?
+Which battery does the Olympus E-P3 use?

-The camera gets its power from the BLS-5 (here at amazon), which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the Olympus BLS-5 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons